9 Ways To Prevent Cyberbullying

 7 Surprising Cyberbullying Statistics

--> 45% of children admit they have experienced bullying online
+-> 65% of young adults admit they have experienced bullying online

 -> More than 40% say they have become a bully’s exclusive target